mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 ![](/assets/need_for_speed.jpg)

+For the slow learners, they were never actually applying anything.
+Progress was slow because they had no focus.
+And they plateaued.

-For the slow learners, lack of speed was costing these unsuspecting data scientists their dreams.
+The **plateau-effect** was costing these unsuspecting data scientists their dreams.

 Even worse, their dreams were dying a **slow, agonizing death** until they simply QUIT.

-And no one wants this.

-Most slow learners never see it coming.
-And they don't realize the HUGE financial cost.
+And these slow learners don't realize the HUGE financial cost.

-I wrote about the [3 paths to learning data science here](https://www.business-science.io/careers/2022/03/11/which-data-science-skills-are-important.html).
-And the cost of each.
+I wrote about this financial cost in the [3 paths to learning data science here](https://www.business-science.io/careers/2022/03/11/which-data-science-skills-are-important.html).
 Just to recap, there are 3 types of data science learning paths:

 1. **Those that have no plan**.
 These are hobbyists.
 They usually quit.
 This **costs them $8,000,000** over a 35 year career when factoring in a measly 3-percent annual raise.
 2. **Those that have a crappy plan.** They will take 5-years.
 But will eventually learn data science.
 They will also lose out financially because it took them sooo long to learn data science.
 5-years at $125,000 per year when factoring in a low 3-percent raise = **loss of $664,000**.
 Ouch!
 3. **Those that have an exceptional plan.** They are likely to be successful and can complete the transition in under 6-months.

-So this is why the fast learners always apply the 80/20 rule when learning ANY new or complex task like learning to code, learning guitar, speaking a foreign language, etc.
+So this is why the fast learners (the ones with an exceptional plan) always apply the 80/20 rule when learning ANY new or complex task like learning to code, learning guitar, speaking a foreign language, etc.

 Learning data science was simply no different.